mikemackintosh/resume/README.md

  * Complete quarterly PCI scans, annual self-assessment questionnaires, and serve as key member in SOX compliance
  * Run public responsible disclosure and internal bug bounty programs
  * Provide AppSec training to developers and QA test engineers
+ * Spearhead anti-virus and configuration management roll-outs for organization
+ * Improve security posture of sites and services by enhancing utilities like Puppet and Chef
  * Provide professional and technical mentoring to teams and individuals
  * Oversee the design and deployment of close-circuit security camera system
  * Work with landlords to ensure data center compliance